OpenGeoHub/SoilTypeMapping/README.md

 Shoba, 2009; Verweij, 2017), so that even though different countries use somewhat different concepts, many soil classification systems are really comparable (Michéli, Láng, Owens, McBratney, & Hempel, 2016).
-Correlation is not ideal and hence it is good to consider that one soil type in a local system could be translated to at least 2 or 3 soil types in the international (target) system.
+Correlation is, nevertheless, not always ideal and it is good to consider that one soil type in a local system could be translated to at least 2 or 3 soil types in the international (target) system.

 In this computational notebook we show how to generate a global map of soil types, how to access the [predictions we